Tamed

 Artist involvement and collaboration with the Environment Agency on a large flood mitigation scheme.
 Witton, Birmingham.

-The Birmingham Typographic Hub and Witton's Kynoch Ltd [former ICI works] that was once home to one of this country's leading printing houses.
+Research into the area led us to The Kynoch Press.
+Witton's Kynoch Ltd [former ICI works was once home to one of this country's leading printing houses.
 The Kynoch Press was part of an early twentieth century triumvirate that ruled printing and publishing in Britain and even had an international impact.
 It attracted and nurtured great designers and typographers to give industrial commissions a touch of inspiration and grace far beyond the capability and knowledge of many modern businesses.
 The heyday of the Kynoch Press was through the 1920s, '30s and '40s but the business did continue in some form until the recessions of the 1980s.

 Previous